aschulz90/MagicMirrorApp/README.md

 ### Wifi

 - [MMM-Remote-Control](https://github.com/Jopyth/MMM-Remote-Control) installed on your MagicMirror
-- the MagicMirror and your Smartphone need to be in the same network and your Smartphone needs to be whitelisted on the MagicMirror
+- the MagicMirror and your Smartphone need to be in the same network
+- your Smartphone needs to be whitelisted on the MagicMirror

 ## License